© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 South Mimms motte and bailey castle is a scheduled monument protected by Historic England under reference 1009433.
 View the official record →

-South Mimms motte and bailey castle is a Norman fortification situated in Middlesex, England.
+South Mimms motte and bailey is a Norman fortification located in Middlesex, England, comprising an earthen mound with an attached bailey that represents a typical defensive structure of the late eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009433.

 South Mimms motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009433.